Carlos Segundo

 Carlos Segundo (born in 1979) is a Brazilian filmmaker.
-He is mostly knows for his feature debut Slits (2019), his short film Big Bang (2022) and his Oscar-shortlised short film Sideral (2021).
+He is mostly knows for his feature debut Slits (2019), his short film Big Bang (2022) and his Oscar-shortlisted short film Sideral (2021).

 Life and career

 He was born in São Paulo, Brazil.
 He teaches Audiovisual Arts in the Department of Social Communication at the Federal University of Rio Grande do Norte (UFRN).
 He also curates festivals, exhibitions and workshops.
 In 2009 he founded the production company 'O sopro do tempo'.

 Segundo holds a master's degree in psychoanalysis and cinema (2011) from the Federal University of Uberlândia and a doctorate in cinema (2016) from Unicamp.

 He is currently working on his second feature, Milk Powder, which received the Hubert Bals Fund and is co-produced by O sopro do tempo, Les Valseurs and Black Forest.